kammitama5/Puzzles/README.md

 - Hash Tables

 ## Good advice
+- Go slowly
 - Write tests for edge cases (0, negatives, etc)
-- Go slowly
 - Ask for details (size of data, how contained, what type)
 - Remember to be specific and clear when naming variables
 - Comment code as needed
 - If you find a bug, don't randomly try to fix output.
 Try to trace *why* it occurrs
+- Break each verbal question into: 1. situation, 2. action, 3. response